Skobraf/Personal-Projects/README.md

 ## Nested dataSctructue access without making mutation
  * LivePreview: https://codesandbox.io/s/distracted-lake-mbpe5
  * GithubRepo: https://github.com/Skobraf/Sanad-test
+ (the idea is to be able to access and add, update or remove deep nested data without mutation, and have the resulat as JSON)
 ## Job listing App (Vue.js, Vuex.js)
 * LivePreview: https://loving-easley-a030b0.netlify.com/
 ## Chrome extention to calculat Protein